-Thanks to major advancements, you can now find legal THC-O material in the form of gummies, edibles, vaporizers, and—you guessed it—THC-O flower.
+Thanks to major advancements, you can now find legal THC-O material in the form of gummies, edibles, vaporizers, and—you guessed it—THC-O flowers.
 Now, let’s dig into how the flower is actually made:

 Since THC-O flower has not yet been genetically mastered, THC-O flower is made from CBD hemp flower.
-Manufacturers looking to create a THC-O flower that replicates the natural aroma and flavor of traditional cannabis flower start with premium hemp flower.
+Manufacturers looking to create a THC-O flower that replicates the natural aroma and flavor of traditional cannabis flowers start with premium hemp flowers.
 Then, they add THC-O concentrate to the flower using one or more of the following methods:

 An innovative but less common method involves creating a solid Delta-8-THC distillate material that is “dusted” onto the flower.
 This method allows Delta-8 to be added in larger quantities, resulting in a potent D8 flower that isn’t harsh or soggy.